Heidelberg Heights Wastewater System Evaluation & Improvements

 - Future customer documents will be shared here!

 Residential (Private) Sewer System Inspection Program:

-LCA consultant, Keystone Consulting Engineers (KCE), will be conducting residential (private) sewer system inspections in 2 phases throughout the course of late spring until fall, 2022.
+LCA consultant, Keystone Consulting Engineers (KCE), will be conducting residential (private) sewer system inspections in 2 phases during the fall, of 2022.
+Property owners will be contacted to schedule.

 KCE logo for reference: